 Shakshuk, pronounced [shahk-SHOO-kah], is a classic Israeli dish guaranteed to make your taste buds sing.
 In addition to egg and tomato, there’s the salty crunch of bacon and a sublime spice from this signature hot tomato oil.

-3 tablespoons spicy hot tomato oil (or homemade tomato oil)
+3 Tbs spicy hot tomato oil (or homemade)

 1/4 cup tomato paste

 1 can (28 oz) crushed tomatoes with juices

 5 large eggs

-- For breakfast, serve with challah bread to sop up the juices.
+Garnish with desired toppings.
+For breakfast, serve with challah bread to absorb the juices.
 For dinner, serve over a bowl a couscous or hummus.

 Recipe adapted from: